China sales vroom in 2016 for global automakers; dull 2017 looms

 Vehicle sales by Honda rose to 1.25 million in 2016, while Ford reported a growth of 11.9 percent to 1.24 million vehicles.

-But with premium Lincoln brand car sales, which are not consistently included in monthly data releases, Ford's sales totaled 1.27 million, giving it an edge over Toyota and Honda.
+But with premium Lincoln brand car sales, which are not consistently included in monthly data releases, Ford's sales totalled 1.27 million, giving it an edge over Toyota and Honda.

 All three, however, continued to lag Nissan Motor Co Ltd in China sales.
 Nissan's sales grew 8.4 percent to 1.35 million vehicles in the country last year.